openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Independence of Session Keys

-NIST mandates that that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
+NIST mandates that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
 This requirement is essential for preserving session key independence and ensuring forward secrecy.
-The EDHOC protocol complies with this NIST requirement.
+The EDHOC-PSK protocol complies with this NIST requirement.

 In other protocols, the reuse of ephemeral keys, particularly when combined with implementation flaws such as the absence of public key validation, has resulted in critical security vulnerabilities.
 Such weaknesses have allowed attackers to recover the so called “ephemeral” private key from a compromised session, thereby enabling them to compromise the security of both past and future sessions between legitimate parties.
 Assuming breach and minimizing the impact of compromise are fundamental zero-trust principles.